michaelsanford/bittray/README.md

 # Building with Windows Resource Extensions

-You'll need Electron's [rcedit](https://github.com/electron/rcedit/releases) before continuing.
+You'll need Electron's [`rcedit-x64`](https://github.com/electron/rcedit/releases) in your PATH before continuing.

 By default, Windows 10's PowerShell Execution Policy is set to `Restricted`.
 To build, you'll need to temporarily set that to `Unrestricted` for the packager to run.